the-guitarman/club_homepage/README.md

 This is a phoenixframework app.
 So you need to install some requirements like Erlang, Elixir, Hex package manager, phoenix and node.js.
 See http://www.phoenixframework.org/docs/installation for more information.

-After this install project dependencies Run this commands from the project root:
+After this, install project dependencies.
+Run this commands from the project root:

 ````
 npm install
 mix deps.get
 ````

+## Configuration

+### Translations

+At the moment there are two languages which you can choose to run your side: english (en) and german (de, default).
+To change the default to en please edit the locale option within config/config.exs.

 ### Seed Data